How to Tell if Someone is an Alcoholic

 Alcoholism, more formally known as alcohol use disorder, is a very serious brain disease and behavioral disorder.
 Experts describe it as “a chronic relapsing brain disease characterized by compulsive alcohol use, loss of control over alcohol intake, and a negative emotional state when not using.”

 Knowing how to tell if someone is an alcoholic is crucial in being able to help them.
-If someone you care about is exhibiting troubling behaviors in terms of excessive drinking, you need to recognize them, speak up, and encourage that person to get professional treatment.
+If someone you care about is exhibiting troubling behaviors in terms of drinking, you need to recognize them, speak up, and encourage that person to get professional treatment.
+It is extremely difficult to overcome alcoholism without help, but treatment with experts at a rehab facility is effective for most people and can lead to successful recovery.

 What is Alcoholism?

-According to the Substance Abuse and Mental Health Services Administration (SAMHSA), the term alcoholism is out of date, but some people still use it to refer to a severe substance use disorder.
+Mental and behavioral health experts categorize alcoholism as a mild, moderate, or severe alcohol use disorder.
+The term alcoholism is mostly out of date, but some people still use it to refer to a severe use disorder.
 It is a synonym for alcohol addiction.

 To diagnose an alcohol use disorder, addiction professionals look for eleven criteria.
-These behaviors indicate problematic alcohol use, and having just two of them can lead to a diagnosis of a mild substance use disorder.
+These behaviors indicate problematic alcohol use, and having just two of them can lead to a diagnosis of a mild disorder.
 The more behaviors you see in someone else, the more severe their issue with alcohol is:

 1. Drinking more or for longer than intended